 - Daddy, There’s a Noise Outside by Kenneth Braswell – This engaging story begins when two children are awakened by noises in the middle of the night outside the window of their inner-city neighborhood.
 Both their Dad and Mom spend the next morning explaining to them what was taking place in their community.

 - Something Happened in Our Town: A Child’s Story About Racial Injustice by Marianne Celano and Marietta Collins – Something Happened in Our Town follows two families — one White, one Black — as they discuss a police shooting of a Black man in their community.
 The story aims to answer children’s questions about such traumatic events, and to help children identify and counter racial injustice in their own lives.

 - Hands Up! by Breanna J. McDaniel – This triumphant picture book recasts a charged phrase as part of a black girl’s everyday life—hands up for a hug, hands up in class, hands up for a high five—before culminating in a moment of resistance at a protest march.

 - While we have limited this list to contemporary books with Black Lives Matter and related themes, it is also important to build a bookshelf full of books where diverse protagonists are portrayed across all kinds of story lines.
 For some great diverse book roundups, check out #4 on this list of 75 things white people can do for racial justice.

-- 31 Children’s books to support conversations on race, racism and resistance – A list compiled by Embrace Race, a nonprofit dedicated to raising a generation of children who are “thoughtful, informed, and brave about race.”
+- Books that support kids to think critically about racial inequity – A list compiled by Embrace Race, a nonprofit dedicated to raising a generation of children who are “thoughtful, informed, and brave about race.”